 Origin of Name:

 This means the origin of the Language may be from the areas around these lakes.
-Which is a correct theory because of the natural form of the language is still present in these areas.
-The most natural way of speaking the language is in Udhampur district, nearer to these lakes.
+Which is a correct theory because of the natural form of the Language is still present in these areas.
+The most natural way of speaking the Language is in the Udhampur district, nearer to these lakes.
 It is also spoken in purer forms in Reasi and Kathua districts.
-The Vaishno Devi Temple, Katra is also in Reasi District.
+The Vaishno Devi Temple, Katra, is also in Reasi District.
+The people of these places protected their culture and sill wear Dogri Cultural Dresses.

 Dialects of Dogri Language: